Learning Altruistic Behaviours in Reinforcement Learning without External Rewards: Experimental evaluation

-We pretrain the adversaries and the leader (without the presence of altruistic agents) using MADDPG~\citep{lowe2017multi} and DDPG~\citep{Lillicrap2016ContinuousLearning} respectively.
-After pretraining, the adversary agents have learned to cooperatively chase the leader agent, which in turn has learned to flee from the adversaries.
-Exact setup specifications and all parameters are given in appendix \ref{app:SimpleTag}.

-\paragraph{Choice estimate analysis.} As done for the LBF environment, we evaluate the IC of the leader agent in representative scenarios in Fig. \ref{fig:micro_state_analysis}.
-We also quantitatively evaluate IC as an estimator for the leader agent's choice, by computing the leader agent's average policy entropy per timestep for a scenario in which it receives high rewards to one where it receives low rewards.
-We again hypothesize that the leader agent has more choice in the high-success scenario in which it is caught less frequently.
-Table 1 shows that the estimated choice is substantially higher in the high-success scenario, indicating that IC is a reasonable estimator for the leader agent's choice in Tag.
+\paragraph{Choice estimate analysis.} As done for LBF, we evaluate the IC of the leader agent in representative scenarios in Fig. \ref{fig:micro_state_analysis}.
+We also quantitatively evaluate IC as an estimator for the leader agent's choice, by comparing the leader agent's IC per timestep for a scenario in which it receives high rewards to one where it receives low rewards.
+We again hypothesize that the leader agent is able to acquire higher rewards when having more choice.
+Table 1 shows that the estimated choice is substantially higher in the high-success scenario, indicating that IC is a reasonable estimator also in Tag.